 Background and Intent: Just north of the Switchyard North Focus Area is an important transition and gateway into the Downtown.
-This Focus Area includes the Monroe County Convention Center, which is important to the character of this Focus Area.
+This Focus Area includes the Monroe County 100| Bloomington Comprehensive Plan Convention Center, which is important to the character of this Focus Area.
 Additional redevelopment opportunities can be supported along this corridor to strengthen Bloomington's hospitality sector, especially retail, restaurant, and recreation opportunities that will appeal to Bloomington visitors and will complement the wide range of activities the Convention Center hosts.

 Establishing a sense of arrival into the Downtown is an important gateway function.
 College Avenue and Walnut Street provide excellent access to and from the Downtown.
 The context of these heavily traveled corridors transitions from rural, suburban, strip commercial, and mixed urban, to an active Downtown urban context.
 While the Downtown context around the Courthouse Square is well established and highly desired, the gateways into the downtown have much to improve upon.

 Land Use Development Approvals: Locations should utilize the underlying Land Use District designations within this chapter and apply the Transform development theme for approvals.
-Emphasis should be on architectural and site design characteristics that establish a Gateway South branding.
+Emphasis should be on architectural and site design characteristics that establish Gateway South branding.
+The product of the branding should be informed by the 2005 Downtown Vision and Infill Strategy Plan, which was a successful local effort at establishing form-based design guidelines, and should also include a robust public process.
 Approvals should also consider the importance and economic impact of the Convention Center, such that land uses should complement and not substantially hinder Convention Center activities.
 Streetscape development from a multimodal standpoint should be highly emphasized on the primary facades and walkways of new development.